storacha/guppy/README.md

 ### CLI

-The CLI will automatically generate an identity for you and store it in `~/.storacha/store.json`, or in another directory given with `--storachaDir`.
+The CLI will automatically generate an identity for you and store it in `~/.storacha/store.json`, or in another directory given with `--storacha-dir`.
 Like the library, there are two ways to authenticate the CLI client: interactively, or by authorizing in advance.

 To authorize interactively, use `go run ./cmd login` and follow the prompts.